How It Works

 How the Senate Pro Tem Is Scored

-Oil Money Badges
+Oil Money Marks

 Oil Money Free Badges